matrix-org/synapse/docs/specification.rst

 membership state for that room.

 If all members in a room leave, that room becomes eligible for deletion.
- - TODO: Grace period before deletion?
- - TODO: Under what conditions should a room NOT be purged?

 Banning users in a room
 -----------------------
 A user may decide to ban another user in a room.
 'Banning' forces the target user to leave the room and prevents them from re-joining the room.
 A banned user will not be treated as a joined user, and so will not be able to send or receive events